Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Data set for Fischer-Tropsch sustainable aviation fuel

 \subsection{Processes}

 Processes convert one or more input components into a set of output components.
 Within the scope of this study, a total of eleven distinct processes are incorporated into the superstructure network.
-A key differentiation among these lies in the modeling approach: most processes are represented using simplified linearized formulations, commonly referred to as short-cut models, which approximate conversion mechanisms and have been the standard in nearly all previous work.
-In contrast, three processes whose behavior changes significantly for varying operating conditions and inlet compositions are described by ANNs, allowing a more detailed representation beyond the limits of linear approximations.
+A key differentiation among these lies in the modeling approach: most processes are represented using simplified linear relationships, commonly referred to as short-cut models, which approximate conversion mechanisms and have been the standard in nearly all previous work.
+In contrast, three processes whose behavior changes significantly for varying operating conditions and inlet compositions are described by ANNs, allowing a more detailed representation beyond the limits of short-cut approximations.
 A detailed description of these processes is provided in the following, the surrogate training and the integration of the ANNs are discussed later in \autoref{Section: Process representation via neural networks}.
-An overview and classification of all processes are presented in the Supplementary Information.
+Subsection A.2.\@ of the SI presents an overview and classification of all processes.